Layr-Labs/eigenlayer-docs/docs/eigenda/blob-explorer.md

 For links to network blob explorers please consult a specific network page, [see index](./networks/README.md).

-wf testing: creating an example link to test how holocron manages links cool site
+wf testing: creating an example link to test how holocron manages links eg important educational content